Freelancing software that helps you get paid faster.

-Have you ever struggled to understand your client’s business?
+Have you ever struggled to understand your client’s business before submitting a scope of work or quote template?
 You have a general idea of what they do, sure… but you can’t really wrap your head around what makes them unique, or how you are going to communicate that in an awesome brand identity.

 As a creative freelancer, you know how to deliver a great product, but you’re no mind reader!
 They’re not necessarily a difficult client, but you’re just struggling to find clarity.
 It’s completely reasonable to want to know a little bit more about your client’s business, its motivations, its positioning and its underlying personality before tackling a branding project.